mchudnovskiy/envoy-experiments/envoy/health-check-discovery.md

 docker run --rm --name=second -it --net=envoy-exp  -d simple_http

-docker run --rm --name=envoy --net=envoy-experiments -it -d -v=$PWD:/config  -p 8888:8888 -p 9999:9999 envoyproxy/envoy /usr/local/bin/envoy -c config/proxy.yaml
+docker run --rm --name=envoy --net=envoy-exp -it -d -v=$PWD:/config  -p 8888:8888 -p 9999:9999 envoyproxy/envoy /usr/local/bin/envoy -c config/proxy.yaml
 ```
 Test case actions:
 1. All endpoints are healthy.
-Run envoy and two http endpoints locally in docker and check logs and envoy **`/clusters`**  output.
+Run envoy and two http endpoints locally in docker and check logs and envoy `/clusters` output.
 2. The first endpoint becomes unhealthy.
-Stop the first enpoint and check  logs and envoy **`/clusters`**  output.
+Stop the first enpoint and check  logs and envoy `/clusters`  output.
 3. All endpoints are healthy again.
-Start the first endpoint and check  logs and envoy **`/clusters`**  output.
+Start the first endpoint and check  logs and envoy `/clusters`  output.

 Expected results:
   1. All endpoints are healthy:
       -  envoy `/clusters` output has two healthy enpoints, and all endpoints are getting envoy's hc-requests at one min period without traffic or one sec period with traffic
   2. One unhealthy endpoint:
-      - envoy `/clusters` output has one 'pending_dynamic_removal' endpoint that will be removed after 3 unsuccessfull hc-requests
+      - envoy `/clusters` output has one 'pending_dynamic_removal' endpoint that will be removed after 3 unsuccessful hc-requests
   3. All endpoints are healthy again.
       -  envoy `/clusters` output has two healthy enpoints after 3 successfull hc-requests to the first endpoint, and all endpoints are getting envoy's hc-requests